• Skip to main content

 Understanding your workers’ comp claim process following an industrial workplace accident

 Industrial accidents are a frequent source of workplace injuries in Georgia, particularly at manufacturing plants.
 Many of these accidents involve serious injury and death.
 Workers’ compensation laws allow for recovery in these cases, and the monetary awards can be quite significant.
-Proper documentation is key, and an attorney who specializes in workers’ compensation is strongly encouraged.
+Proper documentation is key, and an attorney who is experienced in workers’ compensation is strongly encouraged.

 Georgia’s 30-day rule for accident reporting